larson-group/clubb_release/postprocessing/pyplotgen/README.md

          'var_groups': [VariableGroupBase, VariableGroupWs]}
 ~~~~~

-Creating a new case in pyplotgen is as simple as creating one of these defintions (e.g. example above) and adding it to the `ALL_CASES` list:
+Once you've created one of these definitions, then in order to add your new case to the default set of cases, add the casename to the `ALL_CASES` list:
 ~~~~python
 ALL_CASES = [ARM, ARM_97, ASTEX_A209, ATEX,
              BOMEX,